mdibl/package_downloads/bamtools/readme.md

 (install_package.sh)  to build and install  a new version of the package

 ### What it does:
-  1) source the main config file to set global path
+  1) sources the main config file to set global path
-  2) source the dependencies config file
+  2) sources the dependencies config file
   3) runs the build and
      a. copy  the executables to /opt/software/bin
      b. copy  the libraries to /opt/software/lib[64]